 Ride a bike!

-The Citi Bike program puts you on two wheels for just $12 a day—and there are plenty of bike paths in Central Park and along the Hudson River Greenway.
+The Citi Bike program puts you on two wheels for just $19 a day!
+There are plenty of bike paths in Central Park and along the Hudson River Greenway.

 Choose your own route, or choose one of the popular rides through the boroughs or the Jersey waterfront.
 It’s a great way to see the city (and work off a few of those carbs from your pizza lunch!)